 Massachusetts data privacy laws are among the most stringent in the country.
 Any business using the personal information of a Massachusetts resident must safeguard this information by establishing security measures and developing a written information security plan.
 A company that suffers a data breach must notify the Attorney General, the Director of the Office of Consumer Affairs and Business Regulations, and the Massachusetts resident(s) affected by the breach.

-Mark A. Bross is a privacy attorney and a Certified Information Privacy Professional/U.S. (CIPP/US) with the International Association of Privacy Professionals (IAPP).
+Mark A. Bross is a privacy attorney and a former Certified Information Privacy Professional/U.S. (CIPP/US) with the International Association of Privacy Professionals (IAPP).
 He counsels clients about complying with privacy laws and preventing a data breach.
 This counseling includes:

 - Developing privacy and information-security plans.